pawelos231/Blog-szti/README.md

 As with any project, certain limitations exist:

-1. **Design**: While we acknowledge that design is a crucial aspect of a website, we are primarily focused on the technical implementation in this project.
+1. **Design**: While i acknowledge that design is a crucial aspect of a website, i am primarily focused on the technical implementation in this project.
 As a result, the visual appearance may not be as polished as desired.

-2. **Image Upload**: Due to budget constraints, we cannot currently offer users the ability to upload images for their blog posts.
+2. **Image Upload**: Due to budget constraints (i dont want to spend money on this project XD), i cannot currently offer users the ability to upload images for their blog posts.
 Hosting images on platforms like AWS or Google Cloud incurs expenses that we are unable to cover at this time.
-However, we plan to address this limitation in the future.
+However, i plan to address this limitation in the future.

 ## Installation and Setup